FrenchSoup/simplegraphlib/README.md

 # simplegraphlib
-Simple c++ library for graph manipulation.
-For educational purposes.
+Simple c++ library for graph manipulation with OpenMP.
+For educational purposes only.